jmunixusers/presentations/welcome-to-vm.md

 There are times where you may want to preserve a copy of the virtual machine's state, such as before making a major change.
 To do this, go to the Machine menu, click Take snapshot, and then name the snapshot something meaninful and press Ok.
-Snapshots should not be used as a form of long-term data retention and should not be your backup policy.
-They are intended only to have a frozen copy of your VM at a particular moment in time before you make a substantial change.
-You should still make regular backups some other way.
+Snapshots should not be used as a long-term retention policy.
+Over time, the cummulative size of the snapshots can grow quickly, taking up a large amount of disk space.
+In general, it is best to keep the last couple of snapshots and to mostly focus on taking snapshots before making major changes to your virtual machine.

 ## Connecting to stu easily